-But it’s definitely worth having if you love savory slow cooker meals!
+But it’s definitely worth having a bottle if you love savory slow cooker meals!

-Tips and Tricks for Mind Blowing Sloppy Joes
+Tips for Making Sloppy Joes in Crock Pot

-Toast the buns.
-A toasted bun helps control the sloppiness of the sloppy joe sandwich!
+A toasted bun helps control the sloppiness of your crockpot sloppy joes.

 Brush the insides with a bit of butter and garlic, toss them onto a hot skillet or in a toaster oven to brown, and your sandwiches will be tasty from the inside out!

-Spice Things Up!
-Add some hot sauce of your choosing to the sloppy joe sauce, or sprinkle in some cayenne pepper, for an extra kick.
+Add some hot sauce of your choosing to the sloppy joe sauce, or sprinkle in some cayenne pepper for an extra kick.

 Personally, I’d recommend using New Mexico Chili Powder!